bergeycm/DIY_bioinformatics_links/README.md

 I would go straight for the online tutorial on this one.
 There's not terribly much you need to know to get started.

 ##### Tutorials
+ - [Learn the Command Line](https://www.codecademy.com/en/learn/learn-the-command-line) - A good basic introduction from Code Academy
- - [Learn Shell](http://www.learnshell.org/) - All you need to get the basics down pat
+ - [Learn Shell](http://www.learnshell.org/) - Some more advanced bash wizardy

 ##### Books
  - [*Linux Command Line*](http://amzn.to/2e6rDUT)